m00re/orchestration-docker/README.md

 docker exec <DockerComposePrefix>_openldap_1 ldapadd -x -D "cn=admin,dc=example,dc=com" -f /var/lib/ldap/init.ldif -w <YourLdapAdminPassword>
 ```

-## Configure Jenkins for LDAP-based authentication
+## Configuring Jenkins for LDAP-based authentication

 As the Jenkins docker container does not automatically configure LDAP authentication, you need to configure it manually.
 After logging in with the defined Jenkins admin account, go to `Manage Jenkins - Configure Security` and enable the LDAP